 The collaboration with the ACM interweaves poetry, music composed and improvised by the students, and images of the Tang Shipwreck cargo and modern Singapore.
 The work was originally presented on 13 November 2020 through the ACM Facebook page.

-KAMPUNG DRAMA was inspired by Liu Kang's painting "Life By The River" housed at the National Gallery.
-This is a collaborative project created by YST's 'Music and Text' class (2019) performed at the gallery's 'Resonates With' series.
+was inspired by Liu Kang's painting "Life By The River" housed at the National Gallery.
+This is a collaborative project created by YST's 'Text and Music' class (2019) performed at the gallery's 'Resonates With' series.

 MUSICAL CONCEPTS AND MATERIALS (MUT1101) co-taught with Adeline Wong and Karst De Jong